PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/3 Plans.md

 - Miri requests help with the aqueduct
 - Miri uses sending stone to potentially contact Aeren d'Cannith for papers
 - Introduction of the Boromar clan
+- Learn of their search for Baelen ir'Torn

 ### Moments